 Cylinder Storage and Care

-- All gas cylinders of any size must be stored in an upright position and secured to prevent tipping and potentially becoming an unguided projectile.
+All LP-Gas cylinders of any size must be stored in an upright position and secured to prevent tipping and potentially becoming an unguided projectile.

-- All cylinder valve protection caps are to remain on the cylinder valve assemblies unless in use with plumbing or regulator set.
+All cylinder valve protection caps are to remain on the cylinder valve assemblies unless in use.

 Bookmark this page for future reference!